TinyAIoT/BicycleCounting/README.md

 # Licence
-Leezencounter is licensed under the [GNU Affero General Public License v3.0](./LICENCE).
+This software is licensed under the [GNU Affero General Public License v3.0](./LICENCE).

 This project makes use of [Ultralytics](https://github.com/ultralytics/ultralytics), which is licensed under the same terms.